Bana-code/DiscordSpamBot/README.md

 Click "New Application"
 ![Click "New Application"](https://cdn.discordapp.com/attachments/699214804551991336/822447586773827614/rcBlMfggdBfjf8DmTI8CD4KqyAAAAAASUVORK5CYII.png)
 ---
-Name your Application because that will be your bot's name
+Name your Application because that will be your bot's name.
+I'm naming mine as test8008
 ![Name your Application because that will be your bot's name](https://cdn.discordapp.com/attachments/699214804551991336/822447979461607444/A4hiHA3yHZiXAAAAAElFTkSuQmCC.png)
 ---
 After that click create